blowdart/AspNetAuthorizationWorkshop/README.md

             {
                 context.Succeed(requirement);
             }

+			return Task.FromResult(0);
         }
     }
 }
 ```

+Note that neither handler calls context.Fail().
+context.Fail() is there for occassions when authorization cannot continue, even if there's another handler,
+for example, "My Entire User Database is on fire." or "The user I'm looking at has just been blocked, but other back-end systems
+may not yet be updated."

 * Next create a policy for the requirement, registering it in the `ConfigureServices()` in `Startup.cs`, inside the authorization configuration.